apache/trafficserver/doc/developer-guide/api/functions/TSRPCRegister.en.rst

 :c:func:`TSRPCHandlerError` Function to notify the JSONRPC engine that the plugin handler is finished processing the current request with an error.

-:arg:`code` Should be the error number for this particular error. :arg:`descr` should be a text with a description of the error.
+:arg:`code` Should be the error number for this particular error.

+:arg:`descr` should be a text with a description of the error.
 It's up to the developer to specify their own error codes and description.
 Error will be part of the *data* field in the jsonrpc response.
 See :ref:`jsonrpc-error`

+:arg:`descr_len`` The length of the description string.

 Example: